n-c0de-r/n-c0de-r/README.md

 ## `About.Me`
 Hi, I'm Nermin, also called Nico, studying International Media & Informatics (IMI) in the 5th semester.
-Learning is the most important skill, and I believe that doing so in a playful, curiousity-driven way is the most effective and natural.
+Learning is the most important skill, and I believe that doing so in a playful, curiosity-driven way is the most effective and natural.
 Therefore, I aspire to a career in serious games.
+Games are also a cornucopia of software engineering topics; varied, versatile, challenging and engaging enough to never get bored.

-While learning the ropes of fullstack development, I expolre how gamification can be used for positive societal changes and businesses, and against dark-patterns and unethical practices.
+While learning the ropes of full-stack development, I explore how gamification can be used for positive societal changes and businesses, and against dark-patterns and unethical practices.

-Curently working as a student tutor, gaining experience in didactics, and expanding my skills, so I'll be able to design even greater gaming and learning opportunities after my graduation.
+Currently working as a student tutor, gaining experience in didactics, and expanding my skills, so I'll be able to design even greater gaming and learning opportunities after my graduation.

 <details>
       <summary>additional.info</summary>